A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for over 20 years.

 - Protein balancing conditioner

-Cream developer and bleaching powder are included in the package contents of kits like Manic Panic's Flash Lightning.
+Cream developer and bleaching powder are included in the contents of most kits—I recommend Manic Panic's Flash Lightning for dark hair.

 Peroxide Cream Developer Strengths